 - The Solar Panel Warranty

-- Efficiency of the Solar Panel
+- The efficiency of the Solar Panel

 - Solar Panel Degradation

 We didn’t list the factors by order of importance.
-Degradation and warranty are most important to consider for long-term value.
+Degradation and warranty are the most important to consider for long-term value.

 1. The Warranty: What Does It Cover?